 Stepping is a form of dancing in which the body itself is used to create unique rhythms and sounds.
 The website Step Afrika! has videos and information about the history of stepping.

-13. Visit the illustrious Schomburg Center for Research in Black Culture in Harlem, NY
+13. Visit the illustrious Schomburg Center for Research in Black Culture in Harlem, New York.

 The digital collections feature some amazing online exhibits, interviews, and podcasts.

 14. Witness the realities of slavery and reconciliation first hand at the nation’s first slavery museum, the Whitney Plantation.

 The museum’s amazing online lesson plans teach students about what life was really like in antebellum America.

 15. Visit the incredible Smithsonian National Museum of African American History & Culture.

 You can browse their amazing collection online by topic, date, or place.